chrissimpkins/jampack/README.md

 Simply enter the archive file path as an argument to the `unjam` executable to decompress and unpack the archive file in the current working directory.
 The archive and compression types are detected by examination of the file extension in a case-insensitive manner.

+Note that this will unpack the contents of archives generated with `jam` with the working directory as the root, not into a subdirectory structure with the original, pre-archived directory path.

 ### License